-- > 2.2 'Renewable energy': To increase production and use of sustainable renewable energy based on enhanced capacity of public and private actors involved in energy planning and supply. - > 2.3 'Energy efficiency': To increase energy efficiency based on enhanced capacity of public and private actors involved in energy planning. - > 2.4 'Resource-efficient blue growth': To advance sustainable and resource-efficient blue growth based on increased capacity of public authorities and practitioners within the blue economy sectors.
+- 2.2 'Renewable energy': To increase production and use of sustainable renewable energy based on enhanced capacity of public and private actors involved in energy planning and supply. - > 2.3 'Energy efficiency': To increase energy efficiency based on enhanced capacity of public and private actors involved in energy planning. - 2.4 'Resource-efficient blue growth': To advance sustainable and resource-efficient blue growth based on increased capacity of public authorities and practitioners within the blue economy sectors.

 None of these SO's have been changed compared to the earlier version of the programme document.
 The three objectives are well in line with the investment priority.
 In the results listed for SO 2.2 and 2.4 (ref.
-Table 3.2), reference is made to improved regional economic performance (which the results are expected to lead to), whereas the investment priority focuses on industrial transition and the overarching Thematic Objective 6 focuses on
+Table 3.2), reference is made to improved regional economic performance (which the results are expected to lead to), whereas the investment priority focuses on industrial transition and the overarching Thematic Objective 6 focuses on preserving and protecting the environment and resource efficiency.
+It therefore seems more relevant to describe the results in terms of environmental rather than economic performance.
+In addition, SO 2.4 refers to both 'sustainable' and 'resource efficient' blue growth.
+There are overlaps between the two concepts but they are not interchangeable.
+Hence, there is a certain level of multiplicity in the objective.

-Investment priority 6b "Investing in the water sector to meet the requirements of the Union's environmental acquis and to address needs identified in the Member States, for investment that goes beyond those requirements"
+Investment priority 6b

+"Investing in the

+water sector to meet

+the requirements of

+the Union's

+environmental acquis

+and to address needs

+identified in the

+Member States, for

+investment that goes

+beyond those

+requirements"